 Periodic supplemental use of detoxifiers like activated charcoal can come in handy for assisting the body's detoxification of these toxins.
 Using activated charcoal might seem a bit odd as it is created from burnt hardwood or coconut shells.
 However, capsules and powders have long been researched for their cleansing adsorptive qualities and their ability to accelerate "the elimination of many industrial and environmental intoxicants."

 Precaution: Consult your physician if taking prescription or over-the-counter medications, as it can also absorb them as well.

 Black seed oil contains the antioxidant, antimicrobial and anti-inflammatory compounds known as thymoquinone and thymol.
 As a dietary supplement, it is known to be beneficial for sinus infections, allergies and clearing the respiratory tract.

 We have also found it to be quite useful during wildfire season when the outdoor air quality can become drastically impaired.
-For this purpose, a tablespoon or two before outdoor activity can help to ease breathing as well as boost immune response.
+For this purpose, a teaspoon or two before outdoor activity can help to ease breathing as well as boost immune response.

 Licorice root tea is valued for its demulcent, soothing anti-inflammatory actions that act as an expectorant to facilitate the loosening and coughing up of mucus from the respiratory tract.
 It is also well-known for its ability to lubricate a sore throat.

 One of the most popular uses for licorice root in its natural form is as an adrenal tonic.
 The main sweet compound glycyrrhizin or glycyrrhetinic acid, because of its mineralocorticoid actions when metabolized, is believed to support normal cortisol levels and a balanced response to stress.
 (Source)

 Licorice root herbal preparations should be avoided if you have hypertension.